 I can understand that a customer can be completely lost in today’s jungle of labels, certifications, and naming of materials coming from a “sustainable source”.

 Majors brands are finally communicating in a more transparent way where their clothes are being made, yet it is still not easy to understand where the materials are actually coming from.
 Harder yet, to understand the impact our clothing choices really do have on the planet.
-Hopefully, we all want to do good by reduce our footprint on this earth and one way to do that is to choose clothing made only out of responsible fibers.
+Hopefully, we all want to do good by reducing our footprint on this earth and one way to do that is to choose clothing made only out of responsible fibers.

 I, myself, am often surprised to see that when we talk about the environmental impact of materials and clothing, that not the whole Life Cycle Analysis (LCA) of a product is assessed.
 Often only a part of the supply chain is explained, leaving other important parts unexplored especially in the communication towards customers.